 The Continuing Education Unit (CEU) is a nationally recognized unit of measurement for participation in non-credit continuing education programs.
 Adults who successfully complete George Mason University's approved programs will be awarded continuing education units.
 A permanent record of CEUs awarded will be maintained in the university database and will be easily accessible for certification and verification purposes.

 One CEU is defined as ten contact hours of participation in an organized continuing education experience.
 A CEU can be awarded in whole units or fractions of a unit (one-tenth unit) for each additional contact hour.

 + How does George Mason University administer the CEU Approval Program?

 Continuing and Professional Education sponsors open enrollment courses, workshops, and seminars that are designed to enhance the skills of all participants.
 Continuing and Professional Education manages the review of programs to determine if they qualify for CEUs.
 To make these determinations, Continuing and Professional Education uses guidelines and criteria for awarding CEUs, and compares courses to national measurement standards.
 Continuing and Professional Education also is responsible for awarding CEUs to all students who successfully complete course requirements for CEU approved courses.
 For more information about the CEU Approval Program or to verify a CEU award please contact 703-993-2109.

 This is just a sampling of possible continuing education financial aid sources.
 George Mason University does not require that you obtain a loan with these particular corporations, nor does this constitute an endorsement of any of the following lending institutions.

-If you have any questions regarding loan applications, contact George Mason University Executive and Professional Education at 703-993-2109.
+If you have any questions regarding loan applications, contact George Mason University Continuing and Professional Education at 703-993-2109.